 Mergers and Acquisitions

-In 2014 Ingredion agreed to acquire Iowa-based Penford Corp., a maker of carbohydrate-based specialty starches used by the paper, packaging, and food industries, for $19 per share in cash.
-The deal is valued at $340 million.
+Ingredion in March 2015 acquired Iowa-based Penford Corp., a maker of carbohydrate-based specialty starches used by the paper, packaging, and food industries, for $19 per share in cash.
+The deal was valued at around $340 million and extended Ingredion's core offerings and geographical footprint; Penford has offices and plants in Colorado, Idaho, Iowa, Pennsylvania, South Carolina, Washington, and Wisconsin.